-Everyone tried to find extra funds for their marketing budgets and some businesses actually doubled them from 5% of sales to 10% of sales.
+Everyone tried to find extra funds for their marketing budgets, and some businesses doubled them from 5% of sales to 10% of sales.

 But the bigger problem became where to put those dollars and still get a reasonable return.

-Of course, there was another huge issue with the actual humans – the old fashioned humanoids trained to understand and prey on people’s emotions were ditched in favour of the younguns who were trained to understand strictly DATA and numbers.
+Of course, there was another huge issue with the actual humans – the old fashioned humanoids trained to understand and prey on people’s emotions were ditched in favour of the younguns who were prepared to understand DATA and numbers strictly.

-And while snail mail has largely been replaced by email, who amongst us does not still LOVE to receive a handwritten, personalized and self-addressed something in the mail?
-Maybe not daily service but weekly service is definitely still a big possibility.
-Delivered by real persons.
+And while snail mail has mostly been replaced by email, who amongst us does not still LOVE to receive a handwritten, personalised and self-addressed something in the mail?
+Maybe not daily service but weekly service is still a big possibility.
+Real persons deliver it.

 When someone asks me, “what shall I do or how shall I do it?, the first thing I ask is, how much budget do you have left for the year?
 Because really, why bother starting anything if you don’t have at least a part of the budget for it?
 Then I suggest no more than 10% of the budget for social is good enough for most traditional businesses.
 (Obviously not for the online businesses.
 I don’t play in those markets, so truthfully I can’t offer an informed opinion.)